jlelse/distro.tools/README.md

 when the script needs sudo privileges.

-## How to contribute

-To request a new script, just create an [issue](https://github.com/jlelse/distro.tools/issues).

-To add a script, just clone this [repository](https://github.com/jlelse/distro.tools) and create a pull request.
-If I ([jlelse](https://github.com/jlelse)) like it, I will accept it.

 ## Overview of scripts

 These scripts are made to work with amd64 and aren't guaranteed to work with other architectures.